 Remember to use your analytics in Pinterest, Tailwind, Google and anywhere else you can.
 The analytics have helped me to view what’s working, what’s not, and everything in between.

 Spend some time using the Free Trial and be sure to utilize the tutorials.
 Tailwind walks you through items that may need to be set up or adjusted to your Pinterest account.

 Tailwind helped my new blog.
 I have provided my results as of today, but Tailwind also publishes Typical Results of Tailwind for Pinterest Members.

 Tailwind’s publication is yearly so that you can see the average growth rate for all Tailwind member.
 The announcement will give you a good indication of what others are achieving and what you can expect when using Tailwind.

 Tailwind Works for Blogs

-I’ve enjoyed sharing, learning, and creating something that I would never have if I hadn’t started thinking outside my comfort zone.
+I’ve enjoyed sharing, learning, and creating my blog, but it never would have happened without stepping outside my comfort zone.
 If you are starting a blog and want to get your Pinterest account off the ground, I’d recommend Tailwind.

 Nothing can guarantee money or viral pins and posts, but Tailwind helped me, and it will get you headed in a right direction.